datartathon/datartathon.github.io/_pages/about.md

 ---
 layout: page
-title: How the DAT/Artathon came to be
+title: About the Risk & Resilience DAT/Artathon
 permalink: /about
 comments: false
 # image: assets/images/datartathon/datartathon_logo.png
 imageshadow: true
 ---

+The DAT/Artathon is a free virtual workshop that brings together 10-15 early career researchers and professionals from around the world who are working to visualize and tell stories from risk and resilience data.
+The goal of the DAT/Artathon (pronounced dæt•artathon, rhymes with "that artathon") to form a cohesive cohort of people who can share visualization skills and support one another on individual projects.
+Want to learn more?
+You can read more about one of our first cohort member's experience in [this sketchnote](https://datartathon.com/projects/2020-charlotte-sketchnote).

+Moving forward, our mission is to create more ways to connect early career individuals at the intersection of risk and resilience, data, and art.
+The workshop is the entry point into a sustained community of natural hazards professionals in risk and resilience.
+Cohort members can choose to stay involved with monthly meetups, our Slack community, and more.

+## How the DAT/Artathon came to be
 Originally, the DAT/Artathon was an in-person event at [Understanding Risk 2020](https://understandrisk.org/event/ur2020).
-Community is one thing we desparately need during this time of social isolation and global separation, so we decided to move it to a virtual platform.
+Community is one thing we desparately needed during this time of social isolation and global separation, so we decided to move it to a virtual platform.
+You can watch our recap of the DAT/Artathon at UR2020 [here](https://understandrisk.org/dat-artathon-turning-risk-data-into-visual-art-2/).

-The event evolved into a free virtual workshop for 10-15 early career individuals who work on data visualization using disaster risk and resilience data.
-The DAT/Artathon’s goal was to form a cohesive cohort of people who can share visualization skills and support one another on individual projects.
-Read more about the inaugural event [here](http://datartathon.com/blogs/concluding-the-first-datartathon).

-Moving forward, our mission is to create more ways to connect early career individuals at the intersection of risk and resilience, data, and art.

 ## About us

-Co-organizers [Sabine](http://datartathon.com/fellows/sabine) and [Yolanda](http://datartathon.com/fellows/yolanda) are disaster analysts,  researchers, & visualization enthusiasts.
-They have collective experience in facilitating collaborative workshops (see [here](https://disaster-analytics.com/blog/counterfactual-black-swans-workshop) and [here](https://disaster-analytics.com/blog/converging-disaster-researchers-nhw)) and engaging audiences with data ([here](https://www.sabine-loos.com/blog-1/afterquake-visrisk)).

-Co-organizer and technical advisor [Arogya](http://datartathon.com/fellows/arogya) is an information systems designer from Nepal.
-He has experience in building data-driven systems, and facilitating workshops for data users (volunteer mappers, government officials, activists, journalists) in different parts of the country.
+[Sabine](http://datartathon.com/fellows/sabine), [Arogya](http://datartathon.com/fellows/arogya), and [Yolanda](http://datartathon.com/fellows/yolanda), are the co-founders of the DAT/Artathon.
+Sabine serves as the Projects Lead and facilitates the development and communication of DAT/Artists' projects.
+Arogya serves as the Technical Lead and connects DAT/Artists to new tools, skills, and expertise.
+Yolanda serves as the Workshop Lead and manages and facilitates the annual DAT/Artathon workshop, along with an organizing committee of past cohort members (more coming soon).

+If you'd like to learn more, please feel free to reach out at [hello@datartathon.com](mailto:hello@datartathon.com).

 <img class="custom-shadow" src = "assets/images/datartathon/organizers_edited.jpeg"/>